Methods for Recovering Conditional Independence Graphs: A Survey: Potential applications of CI graphs

 \textit{Protein Structure recovery.} Deep models for CI graph recovery like \uglad can be substituted for predicting the contact matrix from the input correlation matrix between the amino acid sequences.
 For instance, Protein Sparse Inverse COVaraince or PSICOV~\cite{jones2012psicov}, which uses graphical lasso based approach to predict the contact matrix to eventually predict the 3D protein structure can leverage these recently developed CI graph recovery deep models.
 Learnable parameters of these models can also account for the ground truth data, if available.
 DeepContact model~\citep{liu2018enhancing} uses a Convolutional Neural Network based architecture to do a matrix inversion operation for predicting contact map from the co-evolution map obtained from protein sequences.
 Deep models for CI graph recovery can potentially augment (or even replace) the CNNs for improved predictions, refer to the left side of Fig.~\ref{fig:motor-sensor}.

 \textit{Gaussian processes \& time series problems.} An interesting use-case by~\cite{chatrabgoun2021learning} on combining graphical lasso with Gaussian processes for learning gene regulatory networks.
 Similarly, in a recent work on including negative data points for the Gaussian processes~\cite{shrivastava2020learning}, CI graphs can be used for narrowing down the relevant features for doing the GP regression and for time-series modeling~\citep{jung2015graphical}.
 An example to understand an automobile system is shown in Fig.~\ref{fig:motor-sensor} on the right~\citep{hallac2017network}.~\cite{greenewald2019tensor} used tensor based formulation of graphical lasso to analyse spatio-temporal data of daily-average wind speeds as shown in Fig.~\ref{fig:weather}.
 Another interesting analysis was done for inspecting the brain functional connectivity of autism from blood-oxygenation-level-dependent time series as shown in Fig.~\ref{fig:autism} by ~\cite{pu2021learning}.
+The ability to recover a batch of CI graphs in parallel was utilized for doing multivariate time-series segmentation~\cite{imani2023tglad}.

 \textit{Running Graph Neural Networks over CI graphs.} Various GNN based techniques can be learnt over the CI graph.
-Especially, methods that are designed to run on Probabilistic Graphical models like the Cooperative Neural Networks~\citep{shrivastava2019cooperative}, Bayesian Deep Learning methods~\citep{wilson2020case} and GNNs developed for other applications~\citep{duvenaud2015convolutional,henaff2015deep,battaglia2018relational} can be potentially adopted.
+Especially, methods that are designed to run on Probabilistic Graphical models like the Cooperative Neural Networks~\citep{shrivastava2018cooperative}, Bayesian Deep Learning methods~\citep{wilson2020case} and GNNs developed for other applications~\citep{duvenaud2015convolutional,henaff2015deep,battaglia2018relational} can be potentially adopted.
 Neural Graphical Models~\citep{shrivastava2022neural} can potentially learn richer distributions compared to feature dependencies discovered in the conditional independence graph.